cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- AZ specific
 	- gp2: IO increases along with disk size
 	- io1: can increase IO independently
-	- offers snapshot feature to migrate acrozz AZ
+	- offers snapshot feature to migrate across AZ
 	- EBS backups use IO and you shouldn't run them while handling high traffic
 	- root EBS volumes of instances get terminated by default along with EC2 instance termination (can be disabled)
 - EFS